-The amounts shown for each of the years reflect the annual cash incentive earned for the year and, if applicable, the three-year long-term cash incentive earned for the performance cycle that ended in that year.
+- (3) The amounts shown for each of the years reflect the annual cash incentive earned for the year and, if applicable, the three-year long-term cash incentive earned for the performance cycle that ended in that year.
 At the time of his promotion to Executive Vice President, Chief Operating Officer in January 2018, Mr. Vander Ark was granted a Supplemental LTIP award for the 2017-2019 performance period.
 In connection with Mr. Vander Ark's promotion to President and Mr. Stuart's promotion to Executive Vice President, Chief Operating Officer in May 2019, Mr. Vander Ark and Mr. Stuart were each granted an annual cash incentive award ("Supplemental Annual Incentive") as if the award was granted under the Executive Incentive Plan and had the same performance measures as the 2019 annual cash incentive.
-The Supplemental LTIP and Supplemental Annual Incentive awards were granted in addition to their PSU and annual cash incentive awards for the applicable (3) performance periods and increased their target awards for such periods to take into account their time in their new roles for a portion of the applicable performance periods.
+The Supplemental LTIP and Supplemental Annual Incentive awards were granted in addition to their PSU and annual cash incentive awards for the applicable performance periods and increased their target awards for such periods to take into account their time in their new roles for a portion of the applicable performance periods.
 At the time of his promotion to Executive Vice President, Chief Financial Officer in June 2020, Mr. DelGhiaccio was granted Supplemental LTIP awards for the 2018-2020, 2019-2021, and 2020-2022 performance periods.
-The Supplemental LTIP award was granted in addition to his PSU and annual cash incentive awards for the applicable performance periods and increased his target awards for such periods to

-Mr. DelGhiaccio was named Executive Vice President, Chief Financial Officer on June 1, 2020.
-He was not an NEO for 2019.
-Mr. Vander Ark served as Chief Operating Officer from January 1, 2018 - April 30, 2019, was named President, effective May 1, 2019 and was named President and Chief Executive Officer effective (5)

-(6) As previously announced, Mr. Hughes will retire from the Company effective, April 1, 2022.
+The Supplemental LTIP award was granted in addition to his PSU and annual cash incentive awards for the applicable performance periods and increased his target awards for such periods to take into account his time in his new role for a portion of the applicable performance periods. - (4) Mr. DelGhiaccio was named Executive Vice President, Chief Financial Officer on June 1, 2020.
+He was not an NEO for 2019. - (5) Mr. Vander Ark served as Chief Operating Officer from January 1, 2018 - April 30, 2019, was named President, effective May 1, 2019 and was named President and Chief Executive Officer effective June 25, 2021. - (6) As previously announced, Mr. Hughes will retire from the Company effective, April 1, 2022.
 He was not an NEO in 2020.